Leveraging Large Language Models for Collective Decision-Making: System Design

 \subsection{Coordination Process}

-The discussion aims to find an option for the group decision that maximally meets the members' preferences through many rounds of interactions between the members and the system.
-Toward this goal, we define \emph{decision candidate} for each round $t$ as the option from the set of option $\cX^t$ that satisfies most of the members; we denote it as $\hat x^t \in \cX^t$.
-For the coordination process to work, we assume that there is always at least one option that satisfies at least two members.
+The system assists the group in identifying and revising their decision to meet the members' preferences as much as possible through many rounds of private conversations between the members and the system.
+Toward this goal, we define \emph{decision candidate} for each round $t$ as an option from the set of option $\cX^t$ that satisfies most of the group members; we denote it as $\hat x^t \in \cX^t$.

-We describe how the decision candidates from previous rounds are incorporated into the latest round in the algorithm as below.
-At $t=0$, we initialize $\cX^0 = \emptyset$ and $\hat x^0 = \emptyset$. \cref{subfig:information_flow_diagram} illustrates the coordination algorithm for round $t \in \{1,2...T\}$, as detailed in the following steps: \begin{enumerate} \item The system presents the set of options based on round $t-1$, i.e., $\cX^{t-1}$, to each member, Observing $\cX^{t-1}$, each member $i$ has their conversation $m_i^t$ with the system.
+Below, we describe the system protocol of how the group decision is found and improved through the $T$ rounds, as illustrated in \cref{subfig:information_flow_diagram}.
+At $t=0$, we initialize $\cX^0 = \emptyset$ and $\hat x^0 = \emptyset$.
+At round $t \in \{1,2...T\}$, \begin{enumerate} \item The system presents to each member the set of options suggested based on round $t-1$, i.e., $\cX^{t-1}$.

-\item The intent extraction module receives the conversation $\vec m^t$ and outputs the extracted preferences $\vec \theta^t$ to the coordinator module.
+\item Observing $\cX^{t-1}$, each member $i$ has their private conversation $m_i^t$ with the intent extraction module, and the intent extraction module outputs the extracted preferences $\theta_i^t$ to the coordination module.

-\item Based on the extracted preferences $\vec \theta^t$ (and the topic and knowledge graph $\cG$), the coordinator produces a set of $K$ options $\cX^t$ as follows: \begin{itemize} \item For $t=1$, as there is no candidate decision from the previous round, i.e., $\hat x^{0} = \emptyset$, the coordinator module suggests $K$ options, each of which should satisfy at least 2 members.
+\item According to the collection of members' preferences $\vec \theta^t$, the group's intent, and relevant information from database $\cD$, the coordinator generates a set of $K$ options $\cX^t$ as follows: \begin{itemize} \item For $t=1$, no candidate decision has been proposed for the group (i.e., $\hat x^{0} = \emptyset$).
+Therefore, the coordinator module is instructed to suggest $K$ options, and each of the options should satisfy at least 2 members.